10 free (or almost free) festive events in Toronto

 Check out festive holiday window displays

 There are plenty of options to see sparkling holiday window displays in Toronto.
 The Fairmont Royal York has 12 decorative Christmas windows on view until the end of the year.
-The Hudson’s Bay’s downtown flagship has revamped their classic holiday display, with new windows from the Bay, Saks Fifth Avenue and FAO Schwarz.
+The Hudson’s Bay’s downtown flagship has five windows displaying scenes from Santa's workshop.
 In Yorkville, see how high-end stores like Holt Renfrew and Prada decorate for the holidays.
 Shopping may be expensive, but window shopping is always free!

 Go to the Evergreen Brick Works Winter Village